 A: The Greater Boston Food Bank partners with agencies that are classified as either Emergency Food Providers (EFP’s) or Non-Emergency Food providers.
 Guidelines for these classifications are below.

-A: Emergency Food Providers (EFPs) are public charitable organizations with IRS tax exempt status 501(c)(3) and have established ongoing food assistance programs that distribute at least monthly either bags/boxes of groceries and/or prepared meals onsite to their clients.
+A: Emergency Food Providers (EFPs) are public charitable organizations with IRS tax exempt status 501(c)(3) and have established ongoing food assistance programs that distribute at least twice monthly either bags/boxes of groceries and/or prepared meals onsite to their clients.
 EFPs also provide food assistance on an emergency basis to anyone in need.
 There are three classifications of Emergency Food Providers (EFPs).

 A: Prepare and serve on-site meals regularly to those in need.
 Do not charge a fee or require service from participants in exchange for food.
 Conduct public outreach such as being registered with a food resource referral service (Project Bread Food Source Hot Line) or listed in a social service directory.